École centrale de Lyon: INL

 The Institute of Nanotechnologies of Lyon was created on 1 January 2007, through the merger of three laboratories: the Laboratory of Electronics, Optoelectronics and Microsystems (Laboratoire d'Electronique Optoélectronique et Microsystèmes - LEOM) of Ecole centrale de Lyon, the Laboratory of Material Physics (Laboratoire de Physique de la Matière - LPM) of INSA de Lyon and the Laboratory of Electronics Nanotechnologies and Sensors (Laboratoire d'Electronique Nanotechnologies et Capteurs - LENAC) of Université Lyon 1.

 The Lyon Institute of Nanotechnology (INL) is a fundamental and applied research laboratory in the field of micro- and nano-technology.
 Its mission is to conduct research towards the development of fully-fledged technologies for a broad range of application sectors (semiconductors and micro-electronics, telecoms, energy, health, biology, industrial control, defence, environment).

-Research is organised around four main topics (organized in departments):

-Functional Materials, Electronics, Photonics & Photovoltaics and Biotechnology and Health.
+Research is organised around four main topics (organized in departments): Functional Materials, Electronics, Photonics & Photovoltaics and Biotechnology and Health.

 The research programs draw on the resources of the Lyon-based Nanolyon technology platform.

 A transversal research operation is specifically dedicated to the development of nanocharacterization tools and techniques.

-The laboratory is situated on the campuses of Ecole centrale de Lyon, INSA Lyon, University of Lyon 1 and CPE.
+The laboratory is situated on the campuses of École centrale de Lyon, INSA Lyon, University of Lyon 1 and CPE.
 It comprises 120 permanent staff and approximately 95 non-permanent staff.
 The annual budget excluding salaries is about 3M€.